Albert-Richards/QA_Project_2/README.md

 - Deploy stage
 > Deploys the application as a stack on the manager node

+(Docker was installed on the relevant machines and swarm initialised with ansible before Jenkins deployment)

 ### VM  Configuration

 Originally I proposed 3 VMs to run this project in the following configuration: